May Lamok sa Loob ng Kulambo

-May Lamok sa Loob ng Kulambo is a 1984 Philippine comedy film directed by, and produced by Hirene Lopez and Danny L. Zialcita as the film's executive producer.
-The film stars Gloria Diaz, Eddie Garcia, Amy Austria, and Tommy Abuel.

-The film was released in 1984 by Essex Films.
+May Lamok sa Loob ng Kulambo (lit.
+'There is a mosquito inside the mosquito net') is a 1984 Filipino comedy film directed by Danny L. Zialcita.
+The film stars Gloria Diaz, Eddie Garcia, Tommy Abuel, Suzanne Gonzales, Amy Austria and Lyka Ugarte.
+Produced by Hirene Lopez, the film was released by Essex Films in 1984.

-Another related film called, May Daga sa Labas ng Lungga, was released earlier in the same year.
+A sequel, May Daga sa Labas ng Lungga, was released later in the same year.

 Synopsis

-Lauro (Eddie Garcia) is a married man who just loves women.
-His wife Elena (Gloria Diaz), a beautiful and strong-willed woman is dead set in keeping him from womanizing.
+Lauro (Eddie Garcia) is a 62-year-old married man who just loves women.
+His wife Ellen (Gloria Diaz), a beautiful and strong-willed woman, is dead set in keeping him from womanizing.